-Spartan permits display, manipulation and query of a number 6. of important graphical quantities resulting from quantum chemical calculations.
+6. Spartan permits display, manipulation and query of a number of important graphical quantities resulting from quantum chemical calculations.
 Most important are the electron density (that reveals how much space a molecule actually takes up), the bond density (that reveals chemical bonds), and key molecular orbitals (that provide insight into both bonding and chemical reactivity).
 In addition, the electrostatic potential map, an overlay of the electrostatic potential (the attraction or repulsion of a positive charge for a molecule) on the electron density, is valuable for describing overall molecular charge distribution as well as anticipating sites of electrophilic addition.
 Another indicator of electrophilic addition is provided by the local ionization potential map, an overlay of the energy of electron removal (ionization) on the electron density.
-Finally, an indicator of nucleophilic addition is provided by the |LUMO| map, an overlay of the absolute value of the lowest-unoccupied molecular orbital (the LUMO) on the electron density.
+Finally, indicator of nucleophilic addition is provided by the |LUMO| map, an overlay of the absolute value of the lowest-unoccupied molecular orbital (the LUMO) on the electron density.

-Click once on to move to the next molecule in the list, ethylene.
-Select Orbital Energies from the Display menu
+Click once on b to move to the next molecule in the list, ethylene.
+Click on the Display menu and select Orbital

-(or click on icon).
+Energies (or click if it appears at the top of the screen).
 An orbital energy diagram for ethylene will appear at the left of the screen.
 This provides the energies of all six occupied valence molecular orbitals and two unoccupied molecular orbitals.

-Click on the energy level in the diagram labelled HOMO.
-In a second, the familiar $\pi$ bond in ethylene will appear.
+Click on the energy level in the diagram labeled HOMO.
+In a second, the familiar π bond in ethylene will appear.
 Note that the graphic has "blue and red" regions.
 These correspond to positive and negative values of the orbital (the absolute sign is arbitrary).
-Examine the other occupied orbitals (by clicking on their respective energy levels in the diagram) as well as the lowest-unoccuped molecular orbital (the LUMO).
+Examine the other occupied orbitals (by clicking on their respective energy levels in the diagram) as well as the lowest-unoccupied molecular orbital (the LUMO).
+Note that you can move from one level to the next by moving the mouse up or down while holding down and then releasing the left button.

-Click once on to move to the next molecule in the list, benzene.
-Select Surfaces from the Display menu.
+Click once on I to move to the next molecule in the list, benzene.
+Click on the Display menu and select Surfaces from the palette (or click on if it appears at the top of the screen).

 The Surfaces dialog appears.

-Select Electrostatic Potential Map inside the Surfaces dialog (click inside the box to the left of the name).
+Select electrostatic potential map inside the Surfaces dialog (click inside the box to the left of the name).
 An electrostatic potential map for benzene will appear.
 Click on the map.
 The Style menu will appear at the bottom right of the screen.
 Select Transparent from this menu.
 This makes the map transparent and allows you to see the molecular skeleton underneath.
 Go back to a Solid display (Style menu) in order to clearly see color differences.
-The surface is colored red in the $\pi$ system (by convention, indicating negative potential and the fact that this region is attracted to a positive charge), and blue in the σ system (by convention, indicating positive potential and the fact that this region is repelled by a positive charge).
-Bring up the Properties dialog (Display menu) and click on the surface.
-Remove the checkmark from the box to the left of Bands in the Surface Properties dialog to replace the series of color bands (discrete display) by a continuous display.\
+The surface is colored red in the π system (by convention, indicating negative potential and the fact that this region is attracted to a positive charge), and blue in the σ system (by convention, indicating positive potential and the fact that this region is repelled by a positive charge).
+Click on the Display menu and select Properties (or click on O if it appears at the top of the screen) and click on the surface.
+Remove the checkmark from the box to the left of Bands in the Surface Properties dialog to replace the series of color bands (discrete display) by a continuous display.

-\ Discrete displays are the default in Spartan'10.
-You can change the default to continuous displays (the default in Spartan'08) from the Molecule Preferences dialog (Preferences under the Options menu; Chapter 20).
+^{} Discrete displays are the default.
+You can change the default to continuous displays from the Molecule Preferences dialog (Preferences... under the Options menu; Chapter 23).